When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 For a small problem, maybe $1,000 will be all it takes to inspire someone to solve it.
 A world changing breakthrough in medicine or spaceflight could be in the millions, like the $30 million Google Lunar XPRIZE.
+You may also elect non-monetary based awards such as opportunities or experiences, coaching or credits.

 Whatever amount you can realistically raise or find a partner to sponsor.